A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections

 The current statistical tensions, along with other issues within the standard model, present an opportunity to explore alternative models that may arise from modifications in gravitational theory or changes in the matter-energy content composing the dark sector.
 By maintaining General Relativity and altering the material content, we consider models with interaction between dark energy and dark matter, known as interacting dark energy (IDE) models.
 The possibility of interaction between dark energy and dark matter is an intriguing avenue for studying the dark sector of the Universe as well as implications within particle physics.
 IDE cosmological models have been extensively discussed in the literature \cite{Brito:2024bhh,Lima2004,Gavela:2010tm,Farrar:2003uw,vonMarttens:2018bvz,Salvatelli:2014zta,Shafieloo:2016bpk,Marcondes:2016reb,Wang:2016lxa,vomMarttens:2016tdr,Santos:2017bqm,Yang:2017zjs,Cid:2018ugy,Landim:2019lvl,DiValentino:2019ffd,Jesus:2020tby,Lucca:2020zjb,vonMarttens:2020apn,Anchordoqui:2021gji,Gariazzo:2021qtg,Nunes:2022bhn,Bernui:2023byc,Zhai:2023yny,Hoerning:2023hks,Wang:2024vmw}.
 Considering possible couplings between these unknown components, energy transfer may occur from dark energy to dark matter or vice versa.
 More generally, both processes may operate simultaneously, leading to a bidirectional exchange within the dark sector.

 IDE models are natural candidates for addressing the Coincidence Problem, as the ratio of the dark sector components is dynamic.
 Recently, IDE models have been extensively applied to address the $H_0$ problem \cite{Brito:2024bhh,DiValentino:2019ffd,Anchordoqui:2021gji,Nunes:2022bhn,Bernui:2023byc}.
 However, the vast majority of IDE models explored in the literature are ``top-down'' phenomenological \emph{ansatzes} \cite{Wang:2016lxa,Yang:2017zjs,DiValentino:2019ffd,Jesus:2020tby,Lucca:2020zjb,Nunes:2022bhn,Bernui:2023byc,Zhai:2023yny,Hoerning:2023hks}.
-The most common forms, such as terms proportional to the Hubble function times the energy density of some material component (e.g., $Q \propto H{\rho}$), are motivated by dimensional analysis rather than a fundamental microphysic theory.
+The most common forms, such as terms proportional to the Hubble function times the energy density of some material component (e.g., $Q \propto H{\rho}$), are motivated by dimensional analysis rather than a fundamental microphysical theory.
 This popular approach faces significant theoretical challenges: it relies on a ``non-local'' interaction dependent on the global expansion rate ($H$) and, as demonstrated in \cite{Valiviita:2008iv,He:2008si}, can suffer from catastrophic large-scale instabilities in the early universe.
 While some authors \cite{vonMarttens:2018iav,Figueruelo:2026eis} have considered a non-linear interaction term $Q \propto H\rho^2$, no justification based on first principles has been presented.

 In contrast, this work explores a ``bottom-up'' model.
-Based on the particle physics framework of equilibrium processes \cite{Kolb:1990vq}, we propose and investigate an interaction term $Q$ formulated directly from the microphysics of local particle collisions.
-This term represents a reversible collision process at the field level, $\chi + \chi \longleftrightarrow \phi + \phi$, where $\chi$ represents the dark matter field and $\phi$ the Dark energy field, corresponding to local, number changing interactions within the dark sector.
-As an effective description grounded in microphysics, this formulation is theoretically well defined and more physically grounded than the common interaction terms of the form $Q \propto H\rho$.
+Based on the particle physics framework of equilibrium processes \cite{Kolb:1990vq}, we propose and investigate an interaction term $Q$ {motivated by} the microphysics of local particle collisions.
+This term represents a reversible collision process at the field level, {schematically} $\chi + \chi \longleftrightarrow \phi + \phi$, where $\chi$ represents the dark matter field and $\phi$ the dark energy field, corresponding to local, number changing interactions within the dark sector.
+As an effective description grounded in microphysics, this formulation is {more physically motivated} than the common interaction terms of the form $Q \propto H\rho$.